CTFd/CTFd/README.md

 ## Beta Notice

 Currently CTFd master contains an alpha version of the next major CTFd release.
-The latest stable CTFd release can be found at https://github.com/CTFd/CTFd/releases.
+For most purposes, the alpha is stable and is the recommended setup for new installations but if you rely on old behavior the latest stable CTFd release can be found at https://github.com/CTFd/CTFd/releases.

 ## Features